Marie Ueda: 2014: Major debut

-On 11–25 January, Marie held first piano live tour Live of Lazward Piano at Quattro.
+On 11–25 January, Ueda held first piano live tour Live of Lazward Piano at Quattro.
 On 6 August, Ueda start broadcast weekly her first radio program Ueda Marie no Hebi Ichigo Daifuku on Fm Fukuoka station.
 On 16 August, after 7 years of indie activities she made her major debut with the first single Kare ni Mamotte Hoshii 10 no koto under Giza Studio label.
 It served as an ending theme for local television KBS Kyoto program Kyoto Sport.
 The single debuted at number 82 on the Oricon Weekly Single Charts.
 The single also debuted at number two on the Billboard Japan Radio songs.
 On 7–23 September, Ueda held first one-man live tour Utautau Vol.1.
 On 8 October, Ueda start broadcast weekly her second radio program Nextup Ueda Marie Edition on Inter FM station.
 On 14 November, she made her first television appearance in TV Tokyo music program Premium Melodix with the second single Zakuro no Mi.
 On 19 November 2014, Marie released second single Zakuro no Mi.
 The single debuted at number 87 on the Oricon Weekly Single Charts.
 On 31 December, Ueda has made appearance in live event Countdown Japan 14/15.